Christina-na/cse15l-lab-reports/index.md

     String content = Files.readString(Path.of(args[0]),StandardCharsets.UTF_8);
     System.out.println(content);}}[user@sahara ~/lecture1]$
   ```
 * The working directory is "user@sahara~" when the command was run.
-   * The "cat" command is used to print the content of the files given by paths "lecture 1".
+* The "cat" command is used to print the content of the files
+"Hello.java", given by paths "Hello.java".
 * The output is not an error.